cocasema/micro-ROS-doc/Quick_start/Nuttx_Linux_quick_start.md

     int32_subscriber_c
     ```

-     > **Note:** After execute these steps you will need to leave the terminal opened and open a new one for the below steps.
+     > **Note:** After executing these steps you will need to leave the terminal opened and open a new one for the following steps.

 ## Micro-ROS Client (Nuttx side)